Strech/psp/README.md

 Command line utility for project and plugins spec running.

+:warning: The main difference from original repo – project independent modifications and realization of truly author ideas :warning:

 ## Features

 1. Fair parallelism: all specs running in real processes
 2. KISS: all you should know is what you want to test
 3. PP: pretty console output
+4. Shit free :poop:
-4. This tool is made with love :heart:
+5. This tool is made with love :heart:

 ## Installation